Nmyhi/burnandbeyond/README.md

   * The materials fixed background picture appears incorrectly on iphone devices.

   <img src="assets/images/readme/iphone-bug2.jpg" height="640" width="312" alt="materials background issue">

+These known issues will remain unsolved for know due to the lack of knowledge but in the future I want the site to be fully functioning on every devices.

 ### Testing User Stories